There are two ways you can buy credit for your Saver Card:

 We strongly recommend that you create an online account to which you register your Saver Card or cards.

-Only once Saver Cards are registered online will the credit be taken at the discounted rate (35p instead of 50p for a pedestrian single).
+Only once Saver Cards are registered online will the credit be taken at the discounted rate.

 2) On the slipways:

 Go to the fixed ticket machines at the top of the slipways.
 Simply select the amount of credit you wish to purchase and the ticket machine will print a voucher, take this on board the floating bridge and one of the operators will scan your voucher and then add the credit to your card.

 Note: When credit is added to a card (not ‘topped up’ online), it will stay on that card and not upload to your central online account.
 This is for fraud and security reasons.
 ONLY when the credit on the card runs out it will start using credit from the central online account (if there is credit available).
 If you want to “share” credit from your central online account to several cards then we suggest you top up online.
 It should also be noted that until you register your card online, credit will be taken at face value, not the discounted rate.